+Cycling routes are a critical element of a well-connected mobility network.
 Cycling routes should be convenient, safe, comfortable, accessible and provide connections both to and within developments, communities and to the city-wide network.
 The design of cycling routes must accommodate people of all abilities in the volumes that are anticipated based on the function and activity level of the area.

-3.17 Cycling Policies
+2.17 Cycling Policies